masylum/mongolia/README.md

                                            "Y88888P'

-Mongolia is a layer that sits on top of the mongo driver and helps you dealing with your data logic.
+Mongolia is a thin layer that sits on top of the mongo native driver and helps you dealing with your data logic.
 Mongolia is not an ORM.
 Models contains no state, just logic.
 Mongolia contains no magic.